hall-n/hall-n.github.io/Temple's Economic Incentives increased pilgrims.md

 ##### Lords sent representative pilgrims
 These lords, like the lords of Takamatsu, apparently viewed Konpira Daigongen as a powerful local guardian, good for guaranteeing prosperity as well as safety upon their journeys.
 (Thal 2005, 77)
 ##### Personal and professional reasons for supporting shrines and pilgrimage
 The Matsudaira and Kyogoku families, then, became committed surporters of Konpira Daigongen shortly after their arrival in Shikoku.
 They carried Konpira with them to Osaka and Edo, where they enrshined the deity at their mansions.
 They supported the development of the pilrimage to Mt.
 Zozu, facilitating traffic throught the three ports of Takamatsu, Marugame, and Tadotsu, thereby fostering custom for boat operators, innkeepers, fanmakers, and other business in Konpira and their own domains.
 In effect, their support of Konpira - oustide the formal boundaries of any of the three larger domains - into an expanding network of personal, economic, and ritual relationships.
-(Thal 2005, 78)
+(Thal 2005, 78) ^94a46e

-##### Shogunate tighten control over religion, leads to more public visiting religions places and donate.
+# Ishimori 1995 Shogunate tighten control over religion, leads to more public visiting religions places and donate.
 This made Kaicho popularized around the country

 "kaich6 which is the display of an image at the temple which owns it, and the other is the degaich6 which involves transporting the image to another place for viewing" (Ishimori 1995, 15)
 ##### Degaicho attracted vendors and shows
 "For the pilgrims, the primary benefit of the kaicho" was to obtain divine protection by establishing ties with Buddha.
 However, for the monks at the temples, the primary benefit was the extra revenue, while the Shogunate benefited from the demonstration of its power through the OMce of Temple and Shrine Administration."
 (Ishimori 1995, 16)